-As researcher in Applied Economics at the ULB, I worked on environmental Policy, public incentives and developped a keen interest in Industrial policy.
+As researcher in applied economics at the Solvay Brussels Schools of Economics and Management (ULB), I worked on environmental policy, public incentives and developed a keen interest in industrial policy.
 Previously, I completed an internship at the European Parliament, familiarizing myself with the work of the Committee on Economic and Monetary Affairs (ECON).
 I developed a keen interest in financial and banking regulation when working on the Belgian reform of banking structure for a Belgian Senator.
 I was also political advisor for the top management of one of Brussels’ welfare institution.

 I hold a BA in Political Sciences and a MA in European Studies from the Institute for European Studies of the Free University of Brussels (ULB).
 I organized contradictory debate and conferences at university for years.”